 Unlicensed home-based child care providers such as relatives, au pairs, or nannies are not eligible for the vaccine as child care or education providers (unless they are eligible based on their age).

-I’m a provider or staff member who’s eligible — what happens next?
+I’m an eligible provider or staff member — what happens next?

 This Local Health Department Vaccine distribution document provides information regarding vaccine access, by community, for those individuals eligible under the priority for child care, youth camp, and school district staff.
 On this list you will find the current information identifying how each community is delivering child care and youth camp vaccines so you know what to expect.
 Local health districts communicate directly with providers using contact information provided by OEC.
-This list represents information shared by local health departments as of March 5, 2021 at 5pm.
-This list will be updated as the Office of Early Childhood learns of new plans or updates to existing plans.
+This list is updated as the Office of Early Childhood learns of new plans or updates to existing plans.
 Please direct questions to your local health department.

 OEC will update this posted information as districts finalize their plans or make changes that we are alerted to.